STAR: SocioTechnical Approach to Red Teaming Language Models: Results

 \subsection{Controlled exploration of the target area}

-Visual inspection of Figure~\ref{fig:1} shows comparably broad coverage and low clustering of the STAR approach, despite more specific instructions compared to the other projected red teaming approaches.
-Analysing clusters in the embedding space reveals a thematic split between the three red teaming approaches (Table~\ref{table:1}).
+Visual inspection of \autoref{fig:umap} shows the coverage and low clustering of the STAR approach compared to the other projected red teaming approaches, despite more specific instructions.
+The specific instructions in STAR are designed to increase coverage of intended area of risk surface.
+Analysing clusters in the embedding space reveals a thematic split between the three red teaming approaches (\autoref{table:1}).
 The most common themes in STAR dialogues concern gender stereotypes (cluster 2) and race-based bias (16), followed by medical topics (8), reflecting the instructions.
 The most common themes in Anthropic dialogues are malicious use (5), explicit stories including adult fiction (3), and facilitating crime (0).
-Most common themes in DEFCON dialogues are prompts about model training followed by model refusals (4), passwords and sensitive personal data (7), and PII including from celebrities (14).
-In contrast, most common themes in real-world flagged dialogues were advice and recommendations (1), computer code (12) and refusals (4).
+The most common themes in DEFCON dialogues are prompts about model training followed by model refusals (4), passwords and sensitive personal data (7), and PII including from celebrities (14).
+In contrast, the most common themes in real-world flagged dialogues were advice and recommendations (1), computer code (12) and refusals (4).

 \mydark{\cellcolor{blue!45}} \mylight{\cellcolor{blue!25}}